 The term “alkaline” refers to water’s pH level. pH is measured in a range from 0 to 14.
 The only difference between this type of water and regular tap water is the pH level.

-Regular tap water has a pH level of 6 to 7.
+Regular tap water has a pH level of around 7.5.
 Alkaline water has a higher pH of 8 to 9.
-The higher the number, the more alkaline it is, and the lower the number, the more acidic it is.
+The higher the number, the more alkaline it is.
+The lower the number, the more acidic it is.

 It was once thought that ingesting acidic foods and drinks may increase your risk of developing cancer.
 It’s also been said that an acidic diet feeds cancer cells, allowing them to thrive and spread.

 Here’s what you need to know about the potential benefits and risks of alkaline water.

 Alkaline water is said to help counteract the acid that’s found in your bloodstream.
 It’s thought that drinking water with a higher pH can increase your metabolism and improve your body’s ability to absorb vital nutrients.

 Some theorize that this will starve any cancer cells found in your body because cancer cells thrive in an acidic environment.

 In general, alkaline water may have a hydrating effect on your body.
-It may also improve symptoms of acid reflux.
+For some people, it might also improve symptoms related to stomach acid reflux.

 There currently isn’t any scientific evidence to support the idea that alkaline water can treat or prevent cancer.

 It’s nearly impossible to grossly alter the pH level of your blood by eating or drinking certain food substances.

-If you have cancer, it shouldn’t affect your pH levels.
-Cancerous cells do produce lactic acid, but it isn’t enough to alter the pH level of your entire body.
+If you have cancer, it shouldn’t drastically affect your overall pH level.
+Cancerous cells do produce lactic acid, but it usually isn’t enough to alter the pH level of your entire body.